runlevel5/ruby-journal-source/source/_posts/2014-04-18-how-to-override-default-primary-key-id-in-rails.markdown

 ## What is primary key?

-A column is called a primay key when it is:
+A column is called a primary key when it is:

 * has not NULL constraint
 * has UNIQUE contraint